-As an Advanced Practice Registered Nurse (APRN) graduate student, you will be stimulated to analyze the principles and difficulties of problem-solving.
+As an Advanced Practice Registered Nurse (APRN) graduate student or a Post-Graduate APRN Certificate student, you will be stimulated to analyze the principles and challenges of problem-solving.
 You will be assisted in the investigation and understanding of the ramifications of the problem.
 You will also understand the principles of problem-solving by gathering facts to develop the best possible solution then implementing and evaluating the solution.
 This process can also be adapted to other situations encountered in life and the realizations of your educational goals.